sven-hash/docs/docs/integrations/mixnet-integration-overview.md

 ---
-sidebar_label: Sending traffic through the Mixnet
+sidebar_label: Integrating with Nym for network privacy
 hide_title:  false
-title: "Sending traffic through the Mixnet"
+title: "Integrating with Nym for network privacy"
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';